microsoft/onnxruntime-inference-examples/README.md

   <img src="https://www.onnxruntime.ai/images/ONNX-Runtime-logo.png" /><br /><br />
 </div>

-This repo has examples for using [ONNX Runtime](https://github.com/microsoft/onnxruntime) (ORT) for inference.
+This repo has examples that demonstrate the use of [ONNX Runtime](https://github.com/microsoft/onnxruntime) (ORT) for inference.

 ## Examples